delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 Use a CV template and fill it out.

 If you know a little tiny bit about computers you can Google "LaTeX CV templates" to get some really nice templates for free.
-If it's on Overleaf or ShareLaTeX than good.
+If it's on Overleaf or ShareLaTeX than it's easier to use.
 LaTeX is basically like a programming language but for writing.
+If you know LaTeX please don't kill me for saying that.
+This article isn't for technical people.

+Just Google "CV Template" and find one you like.

 List your achievements at a job, not the duties you had to do.